 Yes!
-As per the Advising Sheets, you can take up to two, three credit, courses as long as they are at the 400-level.
+As per the Advising Sheets, you can take up to two, three credit, courses if they are at the 400-level.
 Your Graduate or Thesis Committee must approve them.

 5. Who is my Advisor if I am new and just starting to take classes?